metno/titanlib/README.md

 The installation above should install the python package in a central place, which should automatically be accessible in python3.

-If you instead just want to build the package, do this:
+If you instead just want to **build** the package, do this:

 ```
-sudo make install-python
+make build-python
 ```

 The package is then available in SWIG/python/titanlib.py.
 Here is an example of how to use the package: